MicroStrategy/rest-api-docs/docs/common-workflows/manage-attribute-relationships/update-an-attributes-relationships.md

 ---
-title: Workflow Sample - Update an Attribute's Relationships
+title: Workflow sample - Update an attribute's relationships
-sidebar_label: Update an Attribute's Relationships
+sidebar_label: Update an attribute's relationships
 description: This workflow sample demonstrates how to update an attribute's relationship through the Modeling service.
 ---